netbiolab/scHumanNet/README.md

 In this example we provide a framework for a common downstream network analysis, identification of differential hub in a control vs disease scRNA-seq study.
-Here we present an example cell-type specific gene prioritization assocated with ASD.
+Here we present an example cell-type-specific gene prioritization associated with ASD.
 Differential hub gene is identified that significantly differs in centrality for each neuronal celltypes of healthy vs ASD scHumanNet(data derived from [Velmeshev et al. Science 2019](https://pubmed.ncbi.nlm.nih.gov/31097668/)).